cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter3.typ

 where $L_(j l) = L_(3 - j - l)$ if $j != l$.
 Else $L_(j l) = (L_x L_y L_z)/L_j^2$.

 From the equations @eq:eig_final and @eq:Peso_matrix_def we can note that $lambda$ eigenvalues do not depend on the size of the sample.
-They only depend on the values of the constants and the shape of the sample.
+They only depend on the values of the constants and the shape of the sample (but not it's size).

+== Examples of eigenvalues spectra for a sphere isotropic material

+Using @eq:Peso_matrix_def we can get the eigenvalues $lambda_n$ of a spheric solid, made of an isotropic material with relation between the Bulk Modulus $K$ and the shear modulus $G$ of $K/G = 7/1$, in the following scatterplot:
+#figure(
+  image("../images/eigenvals_degeneration.png", width: 100%),
+  caption: "Eigenvalues of a spheric isotropic solid with relation of bulk modulus:shear modulus of 7:1"

+) <fig:degenerate_eigenvalues>

+It can be noted that there is a lot of degenerate eigenvalues, and the number of degenerate eigenvalues in each leves is odd.
+This is due to the isotropic nature of the material, and it's sphericalñ geometry.

 == Defining the shape of a 3D sample with two parameters